ArcaneEngineer/ECS-tutorials/part3.md

 ...we can easily and _numerically_ index into the various aspects of our `entitiesRawData` (input) and `entityArcheTypes` (secondary input) arrays in order to accurately produce the contents of our `component.array` (output, that is, our components for the current entity `[e]`).

-Numeric indexing is preferable to property name indexing [in most cases](https://stackoverflow.com/questions/10639488/faster-to-access-numeric-property-by-string-or-integer), since comparisons can occur faster than `string` name based indexing.
-(I do not know exactly how true this remains in Javascript across different browsers in 2024, but I opt for a C-like approach in the name of efficiency and language-agnosticism, as you the reader could implement such an ECS in your language of choice.)
+I prefer numeric indexing to name-based indexing, as [in most cases](https://stackoverflow.com/questions/10639488/faster-to-access-numeric-property-by-string-or-integer), since comparisons can occur faster than `string` name based indexing.
+(I'm unsure how true this remains in 2024 across different browsers, but as you the reader could implement such an ECS in your language of choice, it's best to opt for the most language-agnostic approach, in case you don't have string-keyed map support.)

 ### A change to individual component initialisation functions